Life Settlements March 20, 2026

 • Average payout: approximately 20% of the face value (so a $500,000 policy might return around $100,000)

-• Range: payouts typically fall between 10% and 50% of the face value, depending on the insured’s age, health, policy type, and premiums
+• Range: payouts typically fall between 10% and 25% of the face value for standard cases, depending on the insured’s age, health, policy type, and premiums.
+Payouts can reach 50% or more for individuals with shorter life expectancies

-• Compared to surrender: life settlement payouts average approximately 4 times the cash surrender value
+• Compared to surrender: LISA data shows life settlement payouts average 4–7× the cash surrender value, reaching a record 6.5× in 2024

 The best way to know what your specific policy is worth is to get an estimate.
 It’s free, it takes a few minutes, and there’s no obligation.

 Letting a policy lapse without checking its value.
+Industry data shows 85–88% of life insurance policies never pay a death benefit — they’re surrendered, lapsed, or expired.
 If you stop paying premiums and the policy lapses, you get nothing.
 Even if you can’t afford the premiums, check the life settlement market first — your policy may be worth significant money.

 Surrendering to the insurance company without exploring alternatives.
 The cash surrender value is almost always the lowest payout option.
 Understand the difference between a life settlement and surrendering your policy before you decide.
 Insurance companies are not required to tell you about the life settlement market.